 3.1 Inputs to the calculation

-The input data required to calculate MSID Baseline Values (for a Settlement Day D) is as follows:
+The input data required to calculate Baseline Values (for a Settlement Day D) is as follows:

-Details of the Baselined MSID Pairs for which data is to be calculated (and the Baselined BM Unit to which each Baselined MSID Pair belongs).
+Details of the Baselined Entities for which data is to be calculated (and the Baselined BM Unit to which each Baselined Entity belongs).
 This data is notified to SVAA by the Lead Party in accordance with BSC Procedure BSCP602.

-The Metering System Metered Consumption (VMMCHZaNLKji) for each SVA Metering System in a Baselined MSID Pair.
+The metered data for each Baselined Entity.
 Metered data is required for the Settlement Day D, and as many as possible of the previous sixty Settlement Days.
-If insufficient Metered Data is available, it may not be possible to calculate MSID Baseline Values.
+If insufficient Metered Data is available, it may not be possible to calculate Baseline Values.
+The source of this metered data depends upon the type of Baselined Entity:

+For MSID Pairs, Metering System Metered Consumption (VMMCHZaNLKji) values are required for each of the SVA Metering System(s) in the MSID Pair.
 The VMMCHZaNLKji values are in MWh, and are calculated by SVAA from metered data provided by Half Hourly Data Aggregators (HHDAs).
-The process for provision of metered data to SVAA by HHDAs is described in BSC Procedure BSCP503 (‘Half Hourly Data Aggregation for SVA Metering Systems Registered in SMRS’).
+The process for provision of metered data to SVAA by HHDAs is described in BSC Procedure BSCP503 (‘Half Hourly Data Aggregation for SVA Metering Systems Registered in SMRS’);

+For AMSID Pairs, Asset Metering System Metered Consumption (VMMCHNLKj) values are required for each of the Asset Metering System(s) in the AMSID Pair.
+The VMMCHNLKj values are in MWh, and are calculated by SVAA from metered data provided by Half Hourly Data Collectors (HHDCs).
+The process for provision of metered data to SVAA by HHDCs is described in BSC Procedure BSCP502 (‘Half Hourly Data Collection for SVA Metering Systems Registered in SMRS’); and

+For Asset Differencing, the required metered data are Net Differencing Volume (VNDKj) values calculated by the SVAA in accordance with BSC Annex S-2 paragraph 7.1.1C.

 Details of which Settlement Periods (if any) each Baselined BM Unit received an Acceptance from the NETSO.
 This information is sent to SVAA each day by the Settlement Administration Agent (the Daily Activations Report).

-Details (for each MSID Pair) of Settlement Days which should be treated as Event Days.
+Details (for each MSID Pair or AMSID Pair) of Settlement Days which should be treated as Event Days.
 These details are notified to SVAA by the Lead Party in accordance with BSC Procedure BSCP602

 3.2 Outputs of the Calculation